 Taylor Student Fellows and Graduate Assistants (GAs) are paraprofessionals who are responsible for creating and implementing Taylor programs and increasing campus and community awareness of Taylor.
 Fellows and GAs commit to working with Taylor for a full academic year.
-Available positions for 2018/2019 are below.

 Student Fellowships (open to graduate and undergraduate students)